2014 Railway budget of India

 The 2014 Railway Budget of India refers to the Railway Budget of the Indian Railways in the fiscal year 2014–15.
-The budget was presented in the India Parliament by Railway Minister D. V. Sadananda Gowda on 8 July 2014.
+The budget was presented in the Parliament of India by Railway Minister D. V. Sadananda Gowda on 8 July 2014.

 Summary

 The budget emphasized increased amenities for travelers, better safety, and timely completion of projects.
 There were no fare hikes announced as both passenger and freight fares had been increased the previous month.
 But, it was announced that fares will be revised twice a year to absorb fuel costs.
 Gowda criticized previous governments for announcing new projects and failing to complete them.
 He said projects will now be prioritized, such as decongesting major routes instead of announcing new ones.
 Gowda announced no major new projects, but announced 54 new trains.
 He also criticized the last government for driving the railways into a loss.